Alejogb1/job-board/blog-data/how-do-asynchronous-parameters-affect-function-behavior.md

   const results = await Promise.all(arrayOfAsyncOperations);
   console.log("All results received");
   return results.reduce((acc, curr) => acc + curr, 0);
 }
 function delayedPromise(value, delay) {
-    return new Promise(resolve => setTimeout(() => resolve(value), delay));
+  return new Promise((resolve) => setTimeout(() => resolve(value), delay));
 }

-async function main(){
+async function main() {
   const p1 = delayedPromise(10, 100);
   const p2 = delayedPromise(20, 200);
   const p3 = delayedPromise(30, 50);
- const result = await processMultipleData([p1,p2,p3]);
+  const result = await processMultipleData([p1, p2, p3]);
   console.log(`Final sum ${result}`);
 }

 main();
 ```

 This final snippet introduces a higher order level of complexity: an array of asynchronous operations. `processMultipleData` takes an array of promises, resolves them all (using `Promise.all`), and then reduces their results to a single value.
-The return value here becomes meaningful only after *all* the promises have resolved.
+The return value here becomes meaningful only after _all_ the promises have resolved.
 If a single promise fails, the entire operation fails due to the promise rejection.
 It's a common pattern when multiple operations, perhaps from multiple data sources, have to be completed before further processing or rendering can be done.
 Note that in the absence of `await Promise.all(...)` the function would have completed with a promise in a pending state.

 So, when dealing with asynchronous parameters, remember these critical points: